chef/chef-web-docs/chef_master/source/platforms.rst

 Supported Versions
 ==============================================

-The following table lists the versions of the OSS and commercial Chef products we currently support:
+The following tables list the versions of the OSS and commercial Chef products we currently support:

 +-------------------------------------------------------------------------+
 |  Open Source                                                            |